 The ice-albedo feedback is key to understanding the glacial/interglacial cycles.
 While this feedback is a moderate player in the context of modern climate change (responsible, for example, for only about 0.6°C of the 2.5-3°C warming expected for a doubling of CO2 concentrations), it is considerably more important during ice ages, when continental ice sheets reached as far south as New York City.

 The mechanism described below requires the possibility of building large ice sheets.
-It is widely speculated that the climate had to cool beyond some threshold where large ice sheets could grow, and that the slow cooling was providing by the gradual lowering of CO2 concentrations over the course of the Pleistocene.
-Eventually the climate cooled to that point, and the 100 kyr oscillations ensued.
+It is widely speculated that the climate had to cool beyond some threshold where large ice sheets could grow, and that the slow cooling was provided by the gradual lowering of CO2 concentrations over the course of the Pleistocene.
+Eventually, the climate cooled to that point, and the 100 kyr oscillations ensued.

 The Younger Dryas

 At the termination of the last ice age, roughly 12 kyr ago, something surprising happened.
 Just as Earth appeared to be coming out of the ice age, it staged a reversal and headed back into glacial conditions for at least 1000 years.
 The cooling event seems to have been centered in the North Atlantic ocean.
 This episode is known as the Younger Dryas (named after the spread of the tundra-loving Dryas flower, whose range during this time interval plunged southward in regions surrounding the North Atlantic ocean).